Jazeera Airways: Fleet

-The last of the A320s was delivered by Airbus on 9 January 2010.
+The last of the A320ceos was delivered by Airbus on 11 January 2010.

 The airline's fleet is powered by CFM56-5B engines.
-All Jazeera Airways aircraft are fitted with 165 leather seats, and split into two cabins: Jazeera and Jazeera Business.
-When Jazeera business is offered, six seats are removed to provide 12 Plus seats in addition to 147 Economy seats.
+All of Jazeera Airways aircraft are fitted with 165 leather seats, and split into two cabins: Jazeera and Jazeera Business.
+When Jazeera Business is offered, six seats are removed to provide 12 Plus seats in addition to 147 Economy seats.

 Jazeera Airways ordered 30 Airbus A320s on 18 June 2007.
 This was announced at the Paris Air Show bringing its total orders up to 35 Airbus A320s.

 During 2010, due to the airline's change of operation plans, several aircraft were parked, and eventually, five were returned to lessor Sahaab which subsequently leased them to Virgin America and SriLankan Airlines.

 In April 2011, Jazeera Airways canceled 25 of the 40 A320s it ordered in 2007.
 Jazeera took delivery of four A320s still on order from 2012 to 2014.

-In 2018, Jazeera Airways took deliveriy of the first Airbus A320neo aircraft in the Middle East and employed it on their Dubai route.
+In 2018, Jazeera Airways took delivery of the first Airbus A320neo aircraft in the Middle East and employed it on their Dubai route.